tx2z/wc-base-typescript/README.md

 ## Getting started

-Download this project for local development of web components.
-You can use [degit](https://github.com/Rich-Harris/degit/) or any similar tool for convenience.
+Download this project for local development of web components:

+Click the "Clone this template" button on the github page and then clone your new repo it in your local machine.

+OR

+Use [degit](https://github.com/Rich-Harris/degit/) or any similar tool.

 ``` bash
 npm install -g degit #In case you don't have it installed